santi-ago/Notes/Virtualenv.md

 Because projects should have their own packages separated from each other due to compatibility issues.

-## How to setup a Virtual Environment in Python.
+## How to setup a Virtual Environment with virtualenv and pip.

 - Installation